flux-capacitor-io/flux-capacitor-client/README.md

 ### Tracking messages

 By default, handlers will consume and handle messages asynchronously.
 When a message, like a command, is published, it is sent to Flux Capacitor.
-Flux Capacitor will then log the message for immediate (or delayed) consumption by message consumers.
-Message consumers then stream these messages to message handlers like those seen in earlier examples.
+Flux Capacitor will log the message and notify all subscribed consumers.
+Message consumers then stream these messages to their message handlers.

 By default, a handler will join the default consumer for a given message type.
 E.g. in the example below, `MyHandler` will join the default consumer for commands.

 ```java